kiprotichgidii/kubernetes-submissions/ping_pong/README.md

         *   Fetches the current ping count from the `Ping-pong` app via `http://ping-pong-svc:80/pings`.
         *   Aggregates and displays the status.

-The applications no longer share a Persistent Volume for communication.

 ## Build and Push Images

 ```bash